dkdeploy/dkdeploy.github.io/guides/static/configuration.md

 # the name of the application
 set :application, 'my-first-website'

-# We use the copy strategy, no need for an external SCM
-set :scm,             :copy

 # This is the folder we're deploying on the server
 set :copy_source,     './output'